draihal/shoppinglist/README.md

 # [Simple shopping list.](https://simpleshoppinglist.herokuapp.com/)

 ## About
 This is a simple shopping list example.
-It runs on [heroku](https://simpleshoppinglist.herokuapp.com/) and uses Django, PostgreSQL, social-auth-app-django, Bootstrap, crispy-forms, ionicons.com, gunicorn and whitenoise.
+It runs on [heroku](https://simpleshoppinglist.herokuapp.com/) and uses Django, PostgreSQL, social-auth-app-django, Bootstrap, crispy-forms and ionicons.com.

 ## Description
 The app provides a possibility to maintain shopping lists.